COSC5557/pipeline-optimization-RTodd1422/README.md

 Add your report and code to this repository.
 Bonus points if you can set up a Github action to automatically run the code and generate the report!

+My pipeline code has basically imploded and will not successfully run.
+I'll put up what I *could* get to run, but it's not comprehensive.